- Obama takes aim at ‘corporate deserters’

 There’s plenty for everyone else to mull.

 Sweeping the Clippers last weekend put San Antonio’s winning streak among the 10 longest in league history _ tied for fifth along with Michael Jordan’s 72-win Chicago Bulls in 1996, among others.
-Eighteen straight victories is a franchise record, and getting to 19 would tie the 2001 Lakers for the record of longest winning streak in the postseason.
+Eighteen straight victories is a franchise record, and getting to 19 would tie the 2001 Lakers for the record of longest winning streak kept alive in the postseason.

 Yet with the Spurs facing another weeklong break until their next series _ just as they had after sweeping Utah in the first round _ Parker said before leaving Los Angeles that he won’t pass the time weighing where this run is starting to stack up in the Tim Duncan era.